-Below please find a table outlining a discounted cash flow forecast for NYT, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that New York Times Co ranked in the 41th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 21%.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for New York Times Co.
+To summarize, we found that New York Times Co ranked in the 42th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 In terms of the factors that were most noteworthy in this DCF analysis for NYT, they are:

-The stock's equity weight, or the proportion of capital from equity relative to debt, is 100.
-Its equity weight surpasses that of 99.45% of free cash flow generating stocks in the Consumer Cyclical sector.
+The company's balance sheet shows it gets 100% of its capital from equity, and 0% of its capital from debt.
+Its equity weight surpasses that of 99.46% of free cash flow generating stocks in the Consumer Cyclical sector.

-The business' balance sheet suggests that 0% of the company's capital is sourced from debt; this is greater than merely 0.05% of the free cash flow producing stocks we're observing.
+The business' balance sheet suggests that 0% of the company's capital is sourced from debt; this is greater than just 0.05% of the free cash flow producing stocks we're observing.

 Terminal Growth Rate in Free Cash Flow